esad260/forum/README.md

 - **Apache**: This service is required to serve the web pages.
 - **MySQL**: This service manages the database.

-Both has to be running for the FOrum to be able to work, this can be checked in the XAMPP applications control panel and the working services should be highligted in green.
+Both has to be running for the Forum to be able to work, this can be checked in the XAMPP applications control panel and the working services should be highligted in green.

 ### 4. Accessing the Forum